VladGural/cinema-shop/README.md

   You should have role ADMIN

-  You also can receive all available Movie Session create Get method to url /cinema-halls/available?movieId=1&date=20.11.2021 You should have role ADMIN or USER
+  You also can receive all available Movie Session create Get method to url /movie-sessions/available?movieId=1&date=20.11.2021 You should have role ADMIN or USER
 ~~~
 ~~~
-* You can add new Movie Sessions using (Ticket) to your Shopping-Cart create Put method to url /shopping-carts/movie-sessions?movieSessionId=1
+* You can add new Movie Sessions (Ticket) to your Shopping-Cart create Put method to url /shopping-carts/movie-sessions?movieSessionId=1
   You should have role USER